awsdocs/amazon-s3-userguide/doc_source/using-select.md

 # Examples of using Amazon S3 Select on objects<a name="using-select"></a>

-You can use S3 Select with the Amazon S3 REST API and the AWS SDK to select content from objects\.
+You can use S3 Select with the Amazon S3 console, REST API, and the AWS SDK to select content from objects\.

+## Using the S3 console<a name="s3-select-objects-console"></a>

+**To select content from an object in the Amazon S3 console**

+1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

+1. In the left navigation pane, choose **Buckets**\.

+1. Choose the bucket that contains the object that you want to select content from, and then choose the name of the object\.

+1. Choose **Object actions**, and choose **Query with S3 Select**\.

+1. Configure **Input settings**, based on the format of your input data\.

+1. Configure **Output settings**, based on the format of the output that you want to receive\.

+1. To extract records from the chosen object, under **SQL query**, enter the SELECT SQL commands\.
+For more information on how to write SQL commands, see [SQL reference for Amazon S3 Select](s3-select-sql-reference.md)\.

+1. After you enter SQL queries, choose **Run SQL query**\.
+Then, under **Query results**, you can see the results of your SQL queries\.

 ## Using the REST API<a name="SelectObjectContentUsingRestApi"></a>